LSRCT/YAAmbiC/README.md

 # YAAmbiC
-Yet another ambilight clone.
+Yet Another Ambilight Clone.
 Many did it before, many will do it after, this is how I did it

 ## Setup
 Hardware: